 Highlight the hose setup that best represents how you had the hoses set up for the study then click on "Select Layout".
-In this example, we were collecting volume data with a single hose on a single lane traveling North. the first layout (shown highlighted).
+In this example, we were collecting volume data from a four lane road with a median, two lanes travelling North and two lanes traveling South, using a long hose - short hose scheme for each side to allow us to get occupancy of all four lanes.
+This is the eighth layout (shown highlighted).